kdcgarber/FontExplorer/README.md

 # FontEditor

+This editor is for editing characters of 5x8 in size.
+The characters are then stored in a set of 128 chars per set in a binary file totaling 32 character sets.
-This editor edits 5x8 characters for a binary file for 32 character sets using a  28256 - 32k ROM for my TRS-80 model 1.
+This data ican then be used to write to a EEROM like the one I used, a  28256 - 32k ROM for my TRS-80 model 1.
+(AT28C256-15SU-T)
-It also supports other files with a few changes, which I originally used.
+It also supports other files with a few changes, which I originally used and the config values are still in the code and can be resused.

 It is a C program that I origally found and have altered with lots of other features, but the base was wonderful and started me out with the editor and ablitiy to read/write/edit a binary file for the fonts and output the graphic file also.